yegor256/xdsd/_posts/2014/2014-04-11-cost-of-loc.md

 The first project I was apart of was performed  by a traditionally co-located group of programmers.
-There were about 20 of them (I'm not counting managers, analysts,product owners, SCRUM masters, etc.) The project was a web auctioning site with pretty high traffic numbers (over two million page views per day).
+There were about 20 of them (I'm not counting managers, analysts, product owners, SCRUM masters, etc.) The project was a web auctioning site with pretty high traffic numbers (over two million page views per day).

 The code base size was about 200k lines, of which 150k was PHP, 35k JavaScript